cracked-machine/12VDualHalfWavePSU/Var2IDC.md

 1) The PSU output current is limited by the wall adaptor used and the components used in the design are limited to using a 3A wall adaptor.

-2) If sourcing your own capcaitors, you must ensure that wall adaptor voltage does *not* exceed the absolute max 80% of the voltage rating of the capacitors.
+2) If sourcing your own capacitors, you must ensure that wall adaptor voltage does *not* exceed the absolute max 80% of the voltage rating of the capacitors.
 See the "Adjusting output voltage" section below.

 3) Polarity of these components *must* be observed or things will explode.